huynhtrungcip/portswigger-academi/README.md

 ## 📫 **Get in Touch**

-If you have any questions, feel free to [open an issue](https://github.com/huynhtrungcip/picoCTF/issues) or reach out via [email](mailto:youremail@example.com).
+If you have any questions, feel free to [open an issue](https://github.com/huynhtrungcip/picoCTF/issues) or reach out via [email](mailto:huynhchitrungcip@gmail.com).

 ---

 ## 📝 **License**

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [Apache License 2.0](LICENSE).

 ---